 Borderless printing: This is great if you want to print lots of photos, but you should check the print sizes available before making a purchase.

 Ink refill subscription program: A program such as this could save you money, but we urge consumers to think about their usage patterns before choosing a printer with this feature.
 It’s not necessary for everyone.

-Of course, you want your prints to last forever — especially if you use your printer to create copies of beloved family photos.
+Of course, you want your prints to last forever — especially if you use your printer to create copies of treasured photos.
 But some inks fade over time.
 Here’s what you need to know about ink technology as it stands today:

 Testing suggests that some images created by cheap replacement ink fade in as little as three months.
 This may be extreme, but it’s a known danger of buying remanufactured cartridges.